VNG-Realisatie/authorization-decision-log/specifications.md

 ## Behavior

-The log **MUST** enforce TLS on connections, in accordance with the standard practice established within the organization.

 Each decision log entry **SHOULD** be persisted to durable storage before the PDP provides a decision response to the PEP.
 If persistence of log entries is not confirmed, historical decisions may end up not being logged.

+The log **MUST** enforce TLS on connections, in accordance with the standard practice established within the organization.

+See [[[#information-management]]] for an overview of additional behavior that **MAY** be required for legal and regulatory compliance.

 ## Interface